cogent3/cogent3/doc/app/app_cookbook/sample-min-len.rst

 Filter sequence collections and alignments by length
 ----------------------------------------------------

 Let's load a collection of globin sequences.
-Note that we must have a moltype specified.
+Note that we must have a the molecular type specified.

 .. jupyter-execute::
     :raises: